 3) “The Spirit clearly says that in later times some will abandon the faith and follow deceiving spirits and things taught by demons.
 2Such teachings come through hypocritical liars, whose consciences have been seared as with a hot iron.
 3*They forbid people to marry and *order them to abstain from certain foods, which God created to be received with thanksgiving by those who believe and who know the truth.
 4For everything God created is good, and nothing is to be rejected if it is received with thanksgiving, 5because it is consecrated by the word of God and prayer.”-1 Timothy 4:1-5

-Find the verse where I put the asterisk.
-They fit the bill.
+The verse where I put the asterisk fits the bill.
 Priests can’t marry, and good Catechism abiding Catholics can’t eat meat on Fridays during the Lenten season.
 I understand fasting is good but it is not mandatory but solely upon the person’s will if they are moved to do it.

 Catholics profess to be Christians but they would rather be known as Catholics first rather than Christians as if the word Catholic holds more weight over the word “Christian”.

 Any Catholic who claims to know Jesus Christ but has not sincerely acknowledged His Lordship over his/her life is NOT a Christian.
 Knowledge of Christ and Acknowledging Christ as your personal Savior which consists of surrendering one’s life to Christ are two completely different things.
 The Holy Spirit resides in a person simultaneously the moment they accept and acknowledge Jesus as Savior by their own decision, and Catholic dogma contradicts that with their infant baptism.
 Accepting Christ as your Savior is a decision which cannot be made for you by your ancestors.
 If it were, God can’t really hold one accountable for their own choice since it was already made for them.